Blog

 2. Use Horizontal Pod Autoscaler (HPA) — Scale out during peak traffic, scale in during quiet periods

-5. Use cluster autoscaler — Match node count to actual demand
+5. Use cluster autoscaler — Match node count to actual demand, scaling down during off-peak hours

 Monitoring is Key